-John, Australian of the Year, and designated Living National Treasure will describe how he sees China, why he sees China the way he does, and on that basis share his thoughts on what Australia’s approach to the PRC should be.
+Jane, the ABC’s China correspondent from 1995 to 2001, will describe how she sees China, why she sees China the way she does, and on that basis share her thoughts on what Australia’s approach to the PRC should be.

 About the speakers

 Jane Hutcheon is a freelance journalist, author and performer.
 Born and educated in Hong Kong, she began her career in the former colony before becoming the ABC’s China correspondent from 1995 to 2001, followed by postings to the Middle East and Europe.
 Jane created and hosted the ABC interview show One Plus One from 2010 to 2019.
 In 2022 she wrote and performed the theatre narrative Lost in Shanghai on the life of her Shanghai-born mother for the Sydney Festival.
 She is the author of three books: From Rice to Riches; China Baby Love; and her latest, Rebel Talk, the art of powerful conversations.